 Hammond later earned his living as a barber.
 He and his post-war wife Dicey were among the 10% of blacks in Campbelltown who were free in the 1790 census.
 When a local militia company was formed in 1793, Hammond joined as its fifer and remained for 30 years.
 This area was the company’s parade grounds.
 Hammond was buried here at his request, with military honors, “in uniform with fife in hand.”

 Walk back to Green Street and turn left back to Bow.
-If you drove, return to Bow Street, turn right, and drive to Green.
+If you drove, return to Bow Street, turn right, and park on it or across Green.